Use this page for all information and forms for applying for the Master's of Science in Nursing.

 A new class of MSN students is admitted each fall, spring and summer semester.
 Admission into the program is limited and selective.
 Applications are accepted during the time periods listed above.
 Applicants are required to complete both a Primary Application and a Supplemental Application.

-DNP applicants are required to complete two applications - Primary and Supplemental.
+MSN applicants are required to complete two applications - Primary and Supplemental.
 The Supplemental Application should be completed AFTER you have completed your NursingCAS application and it has moved through the following stages: received, complete then VERIFIED.
 Once it is verified you may complete the Supplemental Application.

 State Board of Nursing Authorizations